 1:00 AM – Brighton awoke, more tired than before.
 How is that even possible?
 Can you be bad at sleeping?
 Brighton set an… he set… he asdfaalkdfaskdjfqwerio

-7:00 AM – Brighton set a stopwatch.
+7:00 AM – Brighton had accidentally set a stopwatch!
 He woke up 6 hours later (good thing he timed it).
 Brighton was horrified to find out that his nap had transformed into a dreaded “sleep.”
 But, with this Frankensteinian patchwork of successive naps, Brighton actually felt recharged and ready to tackle his essays.
 Who knew that six hours of uninterrupted sleep could have such an effect?

 Brighton didn’t have class until 11:00 AM, leaving him a solid four hours to write his essays.
 He even went to his professor’s 9:00 AM office hour.